Large Language Models for Mobility Analysis in Transportation Systems: A Survey on Forecasting Tasks: Methodology

 Embedding is the strategy of utilizing LLMs as encoding models, which produce meaningful deep representations (i.e., embeddings) of input queries, instead of textual/numerical results, as outputs.
 The output embeddings are then leveraged as inputs for downstream procedures in the framework.

-There are various applications for the embedding strategy in mobility forecasting.
+There are various applications for the embedding strategy in transportation research.
 In \cite{xue2022leveraging}, a pipeline for predicting Place-of-Interest (POI) customer flows is proposed, which utilizes LLMs (e.g., BERT) as the encoder to produce feature embeddings for contextual and numerical tokens.
 Furthermore, LLMs can also be integrated into multimodal intelligent traffic systems by embedding text-based traffic information into feature vectors \cite{zheng2023chatgpt}.

 Through embeddings, LLMs can serve as robust and effective encoders, which can capture key information from textual traffic data and convert them into the desired formatting for downstream deep learning networks.
 Furthermore, the mobility data in transportation systems usually contains multiple sources of information, including texts, images, audio \cite{chen2022end}, and so on.
 And the embedding technique is a straightforward way for LLMs' integration into sophisticated multimodal mobility forecasting frameworks.